mAbduqayum/python-workbook/100_conditionals/108_note_frequency/note_frequency.md

 - To calculate: frequency = base_frequency / (2^(4-octave_number))
 - Where base_frequency is the frequency of the note in the 4th octave

-## Note
-- Start with the basic version supporting only C4-B4
-- For the extended version, separate the letter from the octave number
-- Use appropriate conditional statements for note validation
-- Format frequency output to 2 decimal places